Particular/docs.particular.net/servicecontrol/installation.md

 1. The Microsoft .Net 4.5 Runtime

-If ServiceControl is installed via the Particular Software Platform Installer then the installation and configuration of these per-requisites are managed for you.
+If ServiceControl is installed via the Particular Software Platform Installer then the installation and configuration of these prerequisites are managed for you.

 ### Transport Support